A simple generalization of the low-energy theorem for the effective Higgs-gluon-gluon coupling for the case of simultaneous decoupling of several heavy quarks: Conclusion

 We have demonstrated the RG-improved LET for the coefficient $C_1$ allows to extend the corresponding result of \cite{Grozin:2011nk} by one more loop.
 We have also reproduced the 3-loop result for $C_1$ in QCD with many heavy quarks.

-We would like to stress that both results for $C_{1,3}$ and $C_{1,4}$ have been obtained essentially without any extra complicated calculations (of course, we have heavily used the old results for the decoupling constant $\zeta_{\alpha}$ in 2- and 3-loop approximations as found in \cite{Bernreuther:1981sg,Larin:1994va} and \cite{Grozin:2011nk} respectively).
+We would like to stress that both results for $C_{1,3}$ and $C_{1,4}$ have been obtained in a very simple way without any extra complicated calculations (of course, we have heavily used the old results for the decoupling constant $\zeta_{\alpha}$ in 2- and 3-loop approximations as found in \cite{Bernreuther:1981sg,Larin:1994va} and \cite{Grozin:2011nk} respectively).

-The author is very grateful to Sasha Pukhov who ignited his interest to the problem of evaluation f $C_1$ in QCD with many heavy quarks.
+The author is very grateful to Sasha Pukhov who ignited his interest to the problem of finding the coefficient function $C_1$ in QCD with many heavy quarks.
+He also thanks the referee for careful reading the manuscript.